awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

 The temporary IAM session token associated with the IAM role you are using to authenticate\.
+If passed in the JDBC URL, the temporary IAM session token must be URL encoded\.

 This parameter is optional\.